markterweele/windows-itpro-docs/windows/deployment/update/waas-wufb-csp-mdm.md

 ms.date: 05/16/2024
 ---

-# Walkthrough: Use CSPs and MDMs to configure Windows Update for Business
+# Walkthrough: Use CSPs and MDMs to configure Windows Update client policies

 > **Looking for consumer information?** See [Windows Update: FAQ](https://support.microsoft.com/help/12373/windows-update-faq)

 ## Overview

-You can use Configuration Service Provider (CSP) policies to control how Windows Update for Business works by using a Mobile Device Management (MDM) tool.
-You should consider and devise a deployment strategy for updates before you make changes to the Windows Update for Business settings.
+You can use Configuration Service Provider (CSP) policies to control how Windows Update client policies work by using a Mobile Device Management (MDM) tool.
+You should consider and devise a deployment strategy for updates before you make changes to the Windows Update client policies.

-An IT administrator can set policies for Windows Update for Business by using Microsoft Intune or a non-Microsoft MDM tool.
+An IT administrator can configure Windows Update client policies by using Microsoft Intune or a non-Microsoft MDM tool.

-To manage updates with Windows Update for Business, you should prepare with these steps, if you haven't already:
+To manage updates with Windows Update client policies, you should prepare with these steps, if you haven't already:

 - Create Active Directory security groups that align with the deployment rings you use to phase deployment of updates.
 See [Build deployment rings for Windows client updates](waas-deployment-rings-windows-10-updates.md) to learn more about deployment rings in Windows client.
 - Allow access to the Windows Update service.